i-net-software/JWebAssembly/CONTRIBUTING.md

 * Run the test locally before commit to prevent a regression.

 * Do the smallest possible PR.
 If there bugs that block a feature PR then create a separatly PR for the bug.
 A easer to review a smaller PR.

+## Where to start?

+* In the issues some issue are marked with "good first issue".

+* In the sister project https://github.com/i-net-software/JWebAssembly-API/tree/master/src/de/inetsoftware/jwebassembly/web/dom there are many wrappers to complete for the API on the web.